 Familiarize self with how to blind jury in Zapp

 Jurors can jury the applicants on their own time or a selection party can be put together.
-If jurors jury on their own, a “reveal” party may be appropriate.

-In 2014 120 vendors were invited with ~115 participating.
-In 2013, 120 vendors were invited and no one was waitlisted in anticipation of at least 110 confirming.
-We ended up with 107.
-In the past 110 were invited with 10-15 waitlisted.
+You can invite up to 115 in anticipation of declines and also wait-list other applicants (up to 20).

 Acceptance, wait-list, and rejection emails sent to all applicants using Zapp.
 (Acceptance to include detailed instructions for exhibiting to be reviewed by Executive Director before being sent.)

-Track entry fees in Zapp and review deposits with the office
+Track entry fees in Zapp and update the office

-Prepare a list of Arts & Crafts vendors that can be put on the website

-Purchase dinner gift cards to be given to the jurors as a thank you for helping.
-Submit receipts to the office for reimbursement.
-With the new FAV program, free Festival admission should be offered over purchasing gift cards.
+With the FAV program and the length of time it takes to jury, free Festival admission should be offered to jurors

-Submit Arts & Crafts information to the Schedule of Events Chairperson for inclusion
+Submit Arts & Crafts information to the Schedule of Events Chairperson for inclusion.
+Double check vendor hours and gate hours coincide.

 June-July:

 Secure and organize volunteer helpers.
-It is mandatory to have yourself and at least one other person to help check artists in on Friday and checkout on Sunday evening.
+It is mandatory to have yourself and at least one other person to help check artists in on Friday and communicate loading out to vendors Sunday afternoon so they know the process.

 Request wristbands for exhibitors from the Sweet Pea office (2 per booth included in booth fee)